moll/vim-bbye/README.md

 - Shows an empty file if you've got no other files open.
 - Does not leave useless `[no file]` buffers if you decide to edit another file in that window.
 - Works even if a file's open in multiple windows.
+- Works a-okay with various buffer explorers and tabbars.

-Regain your throne of windows!
+Regain your throne as king of buffers!

 Installing